 Since returning to school in the fall of 2020, we have continued to meet, implement, assess, and modify our plans.
 As the nature of learning during COVID-19 has changed, we have adapted to meet needs.
 In January 2021, we implemented a new weekly pool testing protocol.
-We continue to provide the option for students to choose in-person learning, fully remote instruction, and a hybrid of the two.
+In the fall of 2021, in order to provide a safe and healthy environment for everyone in our community, we implemented a new COVID-19 vaccination requirement for those who are eligible.
+We will continue to provide weekly testing for those students who are not yet eligible for vaccination.
 Though the community remains stable and strong, our response to the COVID-19 pandemic is always evolving during this challenging and unpredictable time.
 To see what we have done and how we've responded to COVID-19, view our visual timeline.
 For our most up-to-date safety protocols and guidelines, review our COVID-19 Appendix.

 Our approach to learning in the time of COVID-19 is a reflection of how we hope to serve our community, meet the requirements of our regulatory agencies, and live our mission.
 St. Luke’s School has taken a five-step approach to keep the school environment safe for the community.
 Our five layers of health and safety are as follows:

 1. Limiting physical contact

 - Smaller class sizes: pods allow us to minimize exposure and spread of COVID-19.